enspirit/monolens/README.md

-coerce.date       - Coerces the input value to a date coerce.datetime   - Coerces the input value to a datetime
+coerce.date       - Coerces the input value to a date coerce.datetime   - Coerces the input value to a datetime coerce.string     - Coerces the input value to a string (aka to_s)

 array.compact     - Removes null from the input array array.join        - Joins values of the input array as a string